 CLIENT DESIGNATES FOR COMMUNICATION PURPOSES THE FOLLOWING:

-Water Department: _________________ __________________ ________________

-Name Telephone E-mail

-Business Matters: _________________ __________________ ________________

-Name Telephone E-mail
+Water Department: Charles Gill - (317) 325-1353 - charles.gill@greenfieldin.gov

+Business Matters: Gregg H. Morelock - (317) 325-1303 - gregg.morelock@greenfieldin.gov

 Client acknowledges and understands that court ordered deadlines and documentation requirements exist for the pending DuPont and 3M settlements.
 Client agrees to provide the required documentation and assist in performing testing in a timely manner, sufficient to allow Attorneys time to process and file the settlement claim within the court ordered deadlines.
 Any failure of Client to comply with the testing and documentation requirements of the settlement may result in forfeiture of the Client’s right to recover money from DuPont, 3M, and future settlements.
 Documentation requirements and deadlines may further apply to settlements currently pending court approval or approved in the future.